Akshat1Nar/_Visualizing_paths/README.md

 ![](Png/1.gif)

-We simply go to path in each direction till we stuble upon the destination and choose the shortest of it.
+We simply go to path in each direction till we stumble upon the destination and choose the shortest of it.

 ## Using This Project::